The Importance Of Poker Buttons & Blinds

 Poker blinds and buttons date back to the earliest days of the games in the old saloons and other houses of ill repute that were the precursors for modern casinos.
 The markers became a simple and easy way to show everyone at the table whose turn it was to post the blinds, and deal.

 What Are Poker Blinds?

-Blinds are forced bets posted by players before the cards are dealt.
+Blinds are forced plays made by those in the hand before the cards are dealt.
 Generally, the player to the left of the dealer is the small blind, and the next person in sequence is the big blind.
 There are usually only two, but some games can have upwards of three.
-The big blind is generally equal to the minimum bet, and the small blind half the big blind.
+The big blind is generally equal to the minimum amount, and the small blind half the big blind.
 Most starting stacks will be the equivalent of between 50 and 100 big blinds.
-The blinds ensure that there is always a prize on offer, because players can often fold without placing a bet and leave nothing in the middle.
+The blinds ensure that there is always a prize on offer, because players can often fold without playing and leave nothing in the middle.

 Poker Blind Rules

 When the cards are dealt, the player to the left of the big blind is first, they can bet, fold, raise or call the big blind.
 At the end of the round, they move to the left and the next player in sequence.
 The big blind becomes the small blind, and the small becomes the dealer.
 In cash games, blinds are usually at a fixed rate and will not change, while in a tournament, they increase at specific times decided by a timer.

 An ante is a different type of forced play which forces all players to put a set amount into the pot before play starts.
 Performing a similar purpose to blinds, the ante ensures there is always a prize on offer even if everyone folds.
 Antes can be used in conjunction with blinds, but unlike blinds, which are specific to certain players, an ante is paid by everyone.